Rangers vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have been underdogs in 43 games this season and have come away with the win 21 times (48.8%) in those contests.
+- The Rangers have been chosen as underdogs in 44 games this year and have walked away with the win 21 times (47.7%) in those games.

-- Texas has entered 34 games this season as the underdog by -105 or more and is 15-19 in those contests.
+- Texas has a record of 10-16 in games where oddsmakers have it as underdogs of at least +105 on the moneyline.

-- The moneyline set for this matchup implies the Rangers have a 51.2% chance of coming away with a victory in the contest.
+- The Rangers have an implied victory probability of 48.8% according to the moneyline set by sportsbooks for this matchup.

-- Texas and its opponents have gone over the total this season in 77 of its 146 opportunities.
+- So far this season, Texas and its opponents have hit the over in 77 of its 147 games with a total.

-- The Rangers have an against the spread record of 9-5-0 in 14 games with a line this season.
+- The Rangers are 9-5-0 against the spread in their 14 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!